ucc23/ucc/_clusters/haffner21.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Haffner 21 is a moderately populated, very dense object of very high C3 quality.
+    <b>Haffner 21</b> is a moderately populated, very dense object of very high C3 quality.
+It is located at a moderate distance from the Sun, above the mid-plane.
 It is very well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 1.9